 legal resources necessary to hold negligent facilities accountable.

 Do you suspect that your loved one living in an Anne Arundel County nursing facility is being neglected or abused by caregivers, employees, visitors, or other patients?
 Are you concerned that their developing bedsore or recent fall is the result of negligence and a lack of supervision?
-If so, contact the Maryland Nursing Home Law Center Attorneys now for immediate legal intervention.
+If so, contact tour nursing home neglect affiliated attorneys now for immediate legal intervention.

 This Medicare and Medicaid-participating facility is a "for profit" center providing services to residents of Gambrills and Anne Arundel County, Maryland.
 The 110-certified bed long-term care home is located at: